junxit/us-congress-bills-110/bill.md

       - **(x)** unmanned aircraft systems operator qualifications, medical standards, and training requirements;
       - **(xi)** unmanned aircraft systems maintenance requirements and training requirements;
       - **(xii)** any other unmanned aircraft systems-related issue the Administrator believes should be addressed; and
-      - **(xiii)** recommendations for integrating unmanned aircraft systems into the national airspace system in a timely manner.
+      - **(xiii)** recommendations for integrating unmanned aircraft systems into the national airspace system in a timely manner without any degradation of existing levels of safety for all national airspace system users.
     - **(B)** *Report* Not later than 12 months after initiating the study, the National Academy shall submit its report to the Administrator, the Senate Committee on Commerce, Science, and Transportation, and the House of Representatives Committee on Science and Technology containing its finding and recommendations.
   - **(4)** *Pilot projects for transitioning research and development results*
-    - **(A)** *In general* The Administrator shall establish pilot projects in sparsely populated, low-density Class G air traffic airspace to conduct experiments and collect data in order to accelerate the safe integration of unmanned aircraft systems into the national airspace system.
+    - **(A)** *In general* The Administrator shall establish pilot projects in sparsely populated, low-density Class G air traffic airspace to conduct experiments and collect data in order to accelerate the safe integration of unmanned aircraft systems into the national airspace system without any degradation of existing levels of safety for all national airspace system users.
     - **(B)** *Use of public-private partnership* In conducting the pilot projects, the Administrator shall encourage the formation of a public-private partnership.
     - **(C)** *Report* Not later than 90 days after completing the pilot projects, the Administrator shall transmit a report to the Committee on Science and Technology of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate, setting forth the Administrator’s findings and conclusions concerning the projects.
-    - **(D)** *Authorization of Appropriations* In addition to amounts authorized to be appropriated by the amendments made by this Act, there is authorized to be appropriated to the Administrator for fiscal years 2008 and 2009 such sums as may be necessary to carry out the pilot projects under this paragraph.
+    - **(D)** *Authorization of Appropriations* There is authorized to be appropriated to the Administrator for fiscal years 2008 and 2009 such sums as may be necessary to carry out the pilot projects under this paragraph.

 ## § 5.
 Interagency research initiative on the impact of aviation on the climate

-- **(a)** *In general* The Administrator, in coordination with NASA and the United States Climate Change Science Program, shall establish a research initiative to assess the impact of aviation on the climate and to evaluate approaches to mitigate that impact.
+- **(a)** *In general* The Administrator, in coordination with NASA and the United States Climate Change Science Program, shall establish a research initiative to assess the impact of aviation on the climate and, if warranted, to evaluate approaches to mitigate that impact.
 - **(b)** *Research plan* Not later than 1 year after the date of enactment of this Act, the participating Federal entities shall jointly develop a plan for the research program that contains the objectives, proposed tasks, milestones, and 5-year budgetary profile.
 - **(c)** *Review* The Administrator shall have the National Research Council conduct an independent review of the interagency research program plan and provide the results of that review to the Committee on Science and Technology of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate not later than 18 months after the date of enactment of this Act.
-- **(d)** *Authorization of appropriations* In addition to amounts authorized to be appropriated by the amendments made by this Act, there is authorized to be appropriated $2,000,000 for fiscal year 2008, and $5,000,000 in each of the fiscal years 2009 through 2011, for the interagency research program established under this section.
+- **(d)** *Authorization of appropriations* There is authorized to be appropriated $2,000,000 for fiscal year 2008, and $5,000,000 in each of the fiscal years 2009 through 2011, for the interagency research program established under this section.

 ## § 6.
 Research program on runways

 - **(a)** *Establishment of research program* The Administrator shall establish a program of research grants to universities and non-profit research foundations for research and technology demonstrations related to—
   - **(1)** improved runway surfaces; and
   - **(2)** engineered material restraining systems for runways at both general aviation airports and airports with commercial air carrier operations.
-- **(b)** *Authorization of Appropriations* In addition to amounts authorized to be appropriated by the amendments made by this Act, there is authorized to be appropriated $5,000,000 for each of the fiscal years 2008 through 2011 to carry out this section.
+- **(b)** *Authorization of Appropriations* There is authorized to be appropriated $5,000,000 for each of the fiscal years 2008 through 2011 to carry out this section.

 ## § 7.
 Research on design for certification